azizgaf/azizgaf/README.md

 I am currently learning PowerShell and its applications to improve my knowledge in cybersecurity.

-I recently created this portfolio to present my personal projects.
+Here is my portfolio of my recent personal projects.
 </b>
 <h1>Projects</h1>